jy1486/Feedback-and-Feedforward-inhibition-filter/README.md

 # Feedback-and-Feedforward-inhibition-filter
 Simulate visual processing of feedback and feedforward lateral inhibition which are commonly used in biological systems for edge detection.
+Normally examples are shown with one-dimensional data input such as machbands.
+This can also be done with 2D images by converting 2D images to matrices then solving the systems of linear equations.

 feedforward.m - one dimensional input and output eg. machbands